Coincident SZ and $\gamma$-ray signals from cluster virial shocks: Abstract

 \section{Abstract}

 Virial shocks around galaxy clusters are expected to show a cutoff in the thermal Sunyaev-Zel'dovich (SZ) signal, coincident with a leptonic ring.
-However, until now, leptonic signals were reported only in Coma and in stacked \emph{Fermi}-LAT clusters, and an SZ shock signal was reported only in A2319.
-We point out that a few clusters --- presently Coma, A2319, and A2142 --- already show sharp drops in \emph{Planck} SZ pressure near the virial radius, coincident with a LAT $\gamma$-ray excess.
+However, until now, leptonic virial signals were reported only in Coma and in stacked \emph{Fermi}-LAT clusters, and an SZ virial shock signal was reported only in A2319.
+We point out that a few clusters --- presently Coma, A2319, and A2142 --- already show a sharp drop in \emph{Planck} SZ pressure near the virial radius, coincident with a weak LAT $\gamma$-ray excess.
 These signatures are shown to trace the virial shocks of the clusters, at joint medium to high confidence levels.
 The electron acceleration rates inferred from $\gamma$-rays are consistent with previous measurements.
+The combined signal allows a separate measurement of the $\sim0.5\%$ acceleration efficiency and of the accretion rate.
 Lower limits of order a few are imposed on the shock Mach numbers.

 \MyMNRAS{

 }